Albert0i/test_db/README.md

 ### I. Introduction
-If you opt to use [NodeJS](https://nodejs.org/en) related technique and [Relational database](https://www.oracle.com/in/database/what-is-a-relational-database/), [prisma](https://www.prisma.io/) seems an obviously choice, if it were not the only choice...
+If you opt to use [NodeJS](https://nodejs.org/en) related technique and [Relational database](https://www.oracle.com/in/database/what-is-a-relational-database/), [prisma](https://www.prisma.io/) seems an obvious choice, if it were not the only choice...

 But [ORM](https://www.freecodecamp.org/news/what-is-an-orm-the-meaning-of-object-relational-mapping-database-tools/) may not be good for:
 1. Loose database schema